MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-V-Office-Inspector-GeneralHealth-Care-Department-Health-Human-Services/subchapter-B-OIG-Authorities/part-1001-Program-Integrity-Medicare-State-Health-Care-Programs/subpart-C-Permissive-Exclusions/section-1001.952.md

 (6) The aggregate equipment rental does not exceed that which is reasonably necessary to accomplish the commercially reasonable business purpose of the rental.
 Note that for purposes of paragraph (c) of this section, the term *fair market value* means that the value of the equipment when obtained from a manufacturer or professional distributor, but shall not be adjusted to reflect the additional value one party (either the prospective lessee or lessor) would attribute to the equipment as a result of its proximity or convenience to sources of referrals or business otherwise generated for which payment may be made in whole or in part under Medicare, Medicaid or other Federal health care programs.

-(d) *Personal services and management contracts.* As used in section 1128B of the Act, “remuneration” does not include any payment made by a principal to an agent as compensation for the services of the agent, as long as all of the following seven standards are met -
+(d) *Personal services and management contracts and outcomes-based payment arrangements.* (1) As used in section 1128B of the Act, “remuneration” does not include any payment made by a principal to an agent as compensation for the services of the agent, as long as all of the following standards are met:

-(1) The agency agreement is set out in writing and signed by the parties.
+(i) The agency agreement is set out in writing and signed by the parties.

-(2) The agency agreement covers all of the services the agent provides to the principal for the term of the agreement and specifies the services to be provided by the agent.
+(ii) The agency agreement covers all of the services the agent provides to the principal for the term of the agreement and specifies the services to be provided by the agent.

-(3) If the agency agreement is intended to provide for the services of the agent on a periodic, sporadic or part-time basis, rather than on a full-time basis for the term of the agreement, the agreement specifies exactly the schedule of such intervals, their precise length, and the exact charge for such intervals.

-(4) The term of the agreement is for not less than one year.
+(iii) The term of the agreement is not less than 1 year.

-(5) The aggregate compensation paid to the agent over the term of the agreement is set in advance, is consistent with fair market value in arms-length transactions and is not determined in a manner that takes into account the volume or value of any referrals or business otherwise generated between the parties for which payment may be made in whole or in part under Medicare, Medicaid or other Federal health care programs.
+(iv) The methodology for determining the compensation paid to the agent over the term of the agreement is set in advance, is consistent with fair market value in arm's-length transactions, and is not determined in a manner that takes into account the volume or value of any referrals or business otherwise generated between the parties for which payment may be made in whole or in part under Medicare, Medicaid, or other Federal health care programs.

-(6) The services performed under the agreement do not involve the counselling or promotion of a business arrangement or other activity that violates any State or Federal law.
+(v) The services performed under the agreement do not involve the counseling or promotion of a business arrangement or other activity that violates any State or Federal law.

-(7) The aggregate services contracted for do not exceed those which are reasonably necessary to accomplish the commercially reasonable business purpose of the services.
+(vi) The aggregate services contracted for do not exceed those which are reasonably necessary to accomplish the commercially reasonable business purpose of the services.

+(2) As used in section 1128B of the Act, “remuneration” does not include any outcomes-based payment as long as all of the standards in paragraphs (d)(2)(i) through (viii) of this section are met:

+(i) To receive an outcomes-based payment, the agent achieves one or more legitimate outcome measures that:

+(A) Are selected based on clinical evidence or credible medical support; and

+(B) Have benchmarks that are used to quantify:

+(*1*) Improvements in, or the maintenance of improvements in, the quality of patient care;

+(*2*) A material reduction in costs to or growth in expenditures of payors while maintaining or improving quality of care for patients; or

+(*3*) Both.

+(ii) The methodology for determining the aggregate compensation (including any outcomes-based payments) paid between or among the parties over the term of the agreement is: Set in advance; commercially reasonable; consistent with fair market value; and not determined in a manner that directly takes into account the volume or value of any referrals or business otherwise generated between the parties for which payment may be made in whole or in part by a Federal health care program.

+(iii) The agreement between the parties is set out in writing and signed by the parties in advance of, or contemporaneous with, the commencement of the terms of the outcomes-based payment arrangement.
+The writing states at a minimum: A general description of the services to be performed by the parties for the term of the agreement; the outcome measure(s) the agent must achieve to receive an outcomes-based payment; the clinical evidence or credible medical support relied upon by the parties to select the outcome measure(s); and the schedule for the parties to regularly monitor and assess the outcome measure(s).

+(iv) The agreement neither limits any party's ability to make decisions in their patients' best interest nor induces any party to reduce or limit medically necessary items or services.

+(v) The term of the agreement is not less than 1 year.

+(vi) The services performed under the agreement do not involve the counseling or promotion of a business arrangement or other activity that violates any State or Federal law.

+(vii) For each outcome measure under the agreement, the parties:

+(A) Regularly monitor and assess the agent's performance, including the impact of the outcomes-based payment arrangement on patient quality of care; and

+(B) Periodically assess, and as necessary revise, benchmarks and remuneration under the arrangement to ensure that the remuneration is consistent with fair market value in an arm's length transaction as required by paragraph (d)(2)(ii) of this section during the term of the agreement.

+(viii) The principal has policies and procedures to promptly address and correct identified material performance failures or material deficiencies in quality of care resulting from the outcomes-based payment arrangement.

-For purposes of paragraph (d) of this section, an agent of a principal is any person, other than a bona fide employee of the principal, who has an agreement to perform services for, or on behalf of, the principal.
+(3) For purposes of this paragraph (d):

+(i) An agent of a principal is any person other than a *bona fide* employee of the principal who has an agreement to perform services for or on behalf of the principal.

+(ii) Outcomes-based payments are limited to payments between or among a principal and an agent that:

+(A) Reward the agent for successfully achieving an outcome measure described in paragraph (d)(2)(i) of this section; or

+(B) Recoup from or reduce payment to an agent for failure to achieve an outcome measure described in paragraph (d)(2)(i) of this section.

+(iii) Outcomes-based payments exclude any payments:

+(A) Made directly or indirectly by the following entities:

+(*1*) A pharmaceutical manufacturer, distributor, or wholesaler;

+(*2*) A pharmacy benefit manager;

+(*3*) A laboratory company;

+(*4*) A pharmacy that primarily compounds drugs or primarily dispenses compounded drugs;

+(*5*) A manufacturer of a device or medical supply as defined in paragraph (ee)(14)(iv) of this section;

+(*6*) A medical device distributor or wholesaler that is not otherwise a manufacturer of a device or medical supply, as defined in paragraph (ee)(14)(iv) of this section; or

+(*7*) An entity or individual that sells or rents durable medical equipment, prosthetics, orthotics, or supplies covered by a Federal health care program (other than a pharmacy or a physician, provider, or other entity that primarily furnishes services); or

+(B) Related solely to the achievement of internal cost savings for the principal; or

+(C) Based solely on patient satisfaction or patient convenience measures.

 (e) *Sale of practice.* (1) As used in section 1128B of the Act, “remuneration” does not include any payment made to a practitioner by another practitioner where the former practitioner is selling his or her practice to the latter practitioner, as long as both of the following two standards are met -